Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Conclusions

 \section{Conclusions}

-As shown, it is possible to reduce the formation time of a supersolid by changing the scattering length to lower values before arriving to the desired value.
-The losses in the particle number that are present along the formation process can be thus reduced, extending the time left in which to experiment with the supersolid.
-It also extends the range of supersolids that are experimentally viable, namely the ones really close to the transition point which would require too long times to form.
+As shown, it is possible to reduce the formation time of a supersolid by changing the scattering length to lower values before arriving at the desired value.
+The losses in the particle number that are present along the formation process can be thus reduced, extending the time left in which to experiment with the supersolid. {The atom loss has been estimated for the specific example of $^{162}$Dy isotope, although noting the generality of the proposals.} It also extends the range of supersolids that are experimentally viable, namely the ones really close to the transition point which would require too long times to form.

 When the desired supersolid is well below the transition point, the excitation may be huge if the transition is not driven in a slow enough manner.
 One should ideally drive the system as slowly as needed to allow the density to redistribute, adiabatically.
 This, however, is hardly possible due to the slow speeds it would require close to the transition point, where the formation time gets large \cite{Ch18,alana2022crossing,alana2023formation}.
-The slow enough speeds could be experimentally inaccessible, or the required time so long that the three body losses would eliminate the condensate altogether.
-Precisely to adress this issue has the Parachutejump scheme been proposed.
+The slow enough speeds could be experimentally inaccessible, or the required time so long that the three-body losses would eliminate the condensate altogether.
+Precisely to address this issue has the Parachute Jump scheme been proposed.

 Our proposal is to use the Bang-Bang approach to accelerate the formation of the supersolid close to the transition and then reduce the scattering length by a ``slow'' ramp.
-Once the supersolid pattern has formed the system is able to adjust to new scattering values swiftly, which allows a quasi adiabatic driving towards the endpoint.
+Once the supersolid pattern has formed the system is able to adjust to new scattering values swiftly, which allows a quasi-adiabatic driving towards the endpoint. {Nevertheless, following Eq.\eqref{eq:excite} we noted that fast ramps and quenches may also reduce the overall energy, thus allowing us to choose the Parachute Jump's speed regarding the specific characteristics of the experiment, slowing the ramp if atom loss is low and speeding it up if atom loss is high, since for this scheme there is a tradeoff between excitation and atom loss.}